Ryan9698/readme-generator-mod9/Develop/README.md

 ## Contributors

-There were no other contributors for this project
+There were no other contributors for this project.

 ## License

-This project is licensed under the [MIT_License](https://opensource.org/licenses/MIT) - see the license file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the license file for details.

 ## Questions